JimmyTsoi/CEH-Practical/README.md

 - run
 - Find the credential

-**Lab2-Task6: Exploit a Remote Command Execution Vulnerability to Compromise a Target Web Server (DVWA low level security)**
+### Lab2-Task7: Exploit a Remote Command Execution Vulnerability to Compromise a Target Web Server (DVWA low level security) (Page 440)

 - If found command injection vulnerability in an input textfield
 - | hostname